Astrak/LoadScreen.js/README.md

 };
 ls.setOptions( options );

-//4.
-Do things on progress events. ls.onProgress( function ( progress ) { ... } );
+//Do things on progress events. ls.onProgress( function ( progress ) { ... } );

-//5.
-Define what you want to do when loading, processing and compiling are complete. ls.onComplete( init )//init after the progress bar gets tweened to 1 and after processing and compiling.
+//Define callbacks to fire after loading, processing and compiling. ls.onComplete( init );

-//6.
-Starts loading data in a resources object (see next for formatting), and append info to overlay. ls.start( resources );
+//Ready !
+Usually needs a resources object (see next for formatting).
+Appends infos to overlay. ls.start( resources );

 //or if you want to handle the progress yourself, for any case not handled in the library
 //(custom loader, display progress of a large script, or just for testing). ls.start();
-ls.setProgress( 0.5 );
+ls.setProgress( 0.5 );//etc.
-//etc.

-//7.
-Remove the load screen !
+//Remove the load screen !
+Removal is tween so we define a callback ls.remove( animate );
-ls.remove( animate );//the removal is tweened for better UX, animate will be fired on completion.
 ```

 ##Format your resources